 Today, in my reading I came across the name Archippus.
 I’ve seen the name before and I guess just skipped right over it.
 My reading today was in Colossians.
 Paul says very simply in Colossians 4:17 And say to Archippus, “Take heed to the ministry which you have received in the Lord, that you may fulfill it.”
 Simple and profound.

 I went to Bing and looked up my new-found friend.
 There was very little to say about him as he appears in the Bible very little.
 He shows up here in Colossians and again in Philemon.
-The Bible scholars conclude he is probably Philemon’s.
+The Bible scholars conclude he is probably Philemon’s son or perhaps his brother.
 And we know he has a ministry from the Lord and he is the leader of a church that meets in his home.

 I was pondering this fellow, because I love to ponder (especially in the wee hours), and I was thinking, it could be any name plugged in there.
 It is good advice for any of us.
 “Take heed to the ministry … that you may fulfill it.”